 The 2000 Dotcom bubble: During the dotcom bubble, the value of Internet companies (.com or dotcom) grew exponentially between 1995 and 2000.
 Over the next two years values dropped by more than 76 percent.

 The 2008 Lehman Brothers bankruptcy: The collapse of one of the world's biggest and most successful banks caused the firm's stock to plummet by 93 percent.
 The financial industry suffered great losses and the government had to intervene to stabilize the mortgage industry.

 The 2020 COVID-19 corona virus pandemic: A new, highly contagious and deadly virus appeared in China.
 China imposed severe quarantines that closed factories and disrupted supply lines.
 As the virus spread, other countries limited international travel and closed service industries to enforce quarantines.
 The stock market crash in March 2020 included the three worst point drops in U.S. history.

-When the market conditions are unstable and the market downturn is likely to be long, it is advisable to sell all equities, keep all assets as cash, and prepare to pay estimated taxes.
+When the market conditions are unstable and the market downturn is likely to be long, it is advisable to sell all equities, keep all assets as cash, and prepare to pay estimated taxes on capital gains.

 Selling stocks is an Emotional Roller Coaster